WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ### Dependency Management

-Using wp-scripts ver 5.0.0+ the build step will also produce a `index.asset.php` file that contains an array of dependencies and version number for your block.
-For our simple example above is something like:
+Using `wp-scripts` ver 5.0.0+ build step will also produce an `index.asset.php` file that contains an array of dependencies and a version number for your block.
+For our simple example above, it is something like:
 `array('dependencies' => array('wp-element', 'wp-polyfill'), 'version' => 'fc93c4a9675c108725227db345898bcc');`

 Here is how to use this asset file to automatically set the dependency list for enqueuing the script.
 This prevents having to manually update the dependencies, it will be created based on the package imports used within your block.